RobLiddell/RobLiddell/README.md

 - 👋 Hi, I’m @RobLiddell
 - 👀 I’m interested in data science, coding, machine learning and puzzles.
 - 🌱 I’m currently learning git, python, machine learning and SQL.
 While I already have a strong foundation in R I can always learn much more within the analytical field.
 - 💞️ I’m looking to collaborate on any project that gives me the opportunity to learn.
-Approaching coding always feels easier when their is a concrete goal.
+Approaching coding always feels easier when there are concrete goals.

 <!---